-But don’t worry it’s a fixable problem.
+But don’t worry it’s a fixable problem, providing you know what to look for.

 Fixes for iPhone Unresponsive Touch Screen